 In December 2004, Venezuela and China signed a total of eight energy, agricultural and technical cooperation agreements.
-During President Chávez's visit to China, the Ministry of Energy and Petroleum, now referred to as MENPET, and the Chinese National Petroleum Corporation, or CNPC, also agreed to develop an oil field in eastern Venezuela.
+During President Chávez's visit to China, MEP and CNPC also agreed to develop an oil field in eastern Venezuela.
 In 2006, Venezuela and China signed additional oil agreements, and by September 2006, Venezuela was shipping approximately 300,000 barrels of crude oil and products per day to China.